AssassinTee/ddnet-benchmarks/README.md

 ## Create benchmarks

-- Select and download the clients you want to benchmark, this can be done automatically
+- Select and download the clients you want to benchmark by modifying `client-list.json`
-  - configure `client-list.json`
-  - run `python scripts/install-clients.py client-list.json`, this will fill the clients directory with the clients you want to benchmark
-- Initialize benchmark scripts and demos
-  - run `python scripts/setup-demos`, this will automatically copy the demos in your data directory and create the benchmark scripts
-- Manual step: Run each client and:
-  - for each demo
+- run `./create-benchmarks.sh`, which will
-    - start the client
+  - install all clients from the list
-    - go to demos
+  - install demos and configurations for frametime collection
-    - select the demo
-    - stop the demo
-    - reset the demo to 0.0 seconds
-    - **don't** close the demo UI (not needed, the script automatically closes it)
-    - run `exec benchmark-<mapname>.cfg` in the client console (_F1_ key).
-This will automatically
-      - run the demo for 30 seconds
-      - collect benchmark data
+  - collect frametimes
-      - save the benchmark data to benchmark-<mapname>.txt
-      - close the client
+  - collect results in the `results` directory
-- Run `python scripts/collect-data` which puts all client benchmarks into the results directory for better data processing
 - Run the [DDNet_Benchmarking](DDNet_Benchmarking.ipynb) notebook in order to visualize the data and calculate some nice graphs

 ## Installation